• Jun 04, 2025

 Jagannathpuri Rath Yatra 2025: Dates, rituals and How to participate

-The Historic Significance of Jagannathpuri Rath Yatra
+The Historic Significance of Jagannath Puri Rath Yatra

-The Rath Yatra of Jagannath, which tends to happen particularly in Puri, Odisha, is a story of divine visitation and fulfilling promises.
+The Rath Yatra of Jagannath, which is particularly observed in Puri, Odisha, is a story of divine visitation and the fulfilment of promises.
 Lord Jagannath and his siblings, Balabhadra and Subhadra, promised Queen Gundicha that they would visit the Gundicha Temple.
 So, this journey symbolises a visit to the ancestral home, and the festival is celebrated as the Rath Yatra.

 The importance of rituals held for the Jagannath Puri Rath Yatra